-Porirua City Council has prepared Proposed Plan Change 18: Plimmerton Farm to the Porirua City District Plan (Plan Change 18), see the proposed changes here.
+Plan Change 18: Plimmerton Farm to the Porirua City District Plan is now operative.
+You can read about it here.

-Under government policy (NPS-UDC) we’re expected to ensure we have land available to address this housing shortfall and provide choice for the diverse needs of current and future residents.
+Under government policy (National Policy Statement-Urban Development) we’re expected to ensure we have land available to address this housing shortfall and provide choice for the diverse needs of current and future residents.
 And when development does take place, it needs to be undertaken in a way that responds to the well-being of the environment and its people.

-The Plimmerton Farm proposed District Plan Change forms part of the Council’s response to the shortfall in housing capacity in Porirua City.
-It is an area of land identified in the Northern Growth Area under the Porirua Growth Strategy.
+Plan Change 18 Plimmerton Farm formed part of the Council’s response to the shortfall in housing capacity in Porirua City.
+Plimmerton Farm is an area of land identified in the Northern Growth Area under the Porirua Growth Strategy.

-Council is working together with Plimmerton Developments Limited (PDL), who own Plimmerton Farm, to ensure there is the right balance between providing housing and managing any impact on the environment.
+Council worked together with Plimmerton Developments Limited (PDL), who own Plimmerton Farm, to ensure there is the right balance between providing housing and managing any impact on the environment.

-The land is currently zoned ‘rural’ under the Operative District Plan but has been identified as a growth area of Porirua City since 2009.
-We’re working on a plan change to rezone Plimmerton Farm for urban development
+The land was zoned ‘rural’ under the Operative District Plan but has been identified as a growth area of Porirua City since 2009.
+A plan change was required to rezone Plimmerton Farm for urban development

-We’ve been talking to our community, Ngāti Toa and other interested people and organisations.
-Here’s a snapshot of what you’ve told us and our response.
+We talked to our community, Ngāti Toa and other interested people and organisations.
+Here’s a snapshot of what you told us and our response.

-Your feedback together with that provided from consultation with Ngāti Toa and key stakeholders, and the information from all our technical reports, has helped us finalise the precinct plan and the objectives, policies and rules for the proposed District Plan Change.
+Your feedback together with that provided from consultation with Ngāti Toa and key stakeholders, and the information from all our technical reports, has helped us finalise the precinct plan and the objectives, policies and rules for Plan Change 18.

-We are also including a summary of the feedback we have received in our application to the Minister to use the SPP.
+We also included a summary of the feedback received in our application to the Minister to use the SPP.